Skylar0317/Skylar0317/README.md

 I’m an adventurer at heart—whether it’s diving into new datasets, picking up a new language, or trying something that terrifies me just a little (like skydiving... or debugging a regression model).

-I love challenges and thrive on unfamiliar territory.
-I believe growth comes from the unknown—but when it gets overwhelming, I take a deep breath… or a nap 😌
+I thrive on challenges and unfamiliarity.
+I believe growth comes from the unknown—but when things get overwhelming, I take a breath… or a nap 😌

+Also, full disclosure: I believe potatoes are the ultimate form of resilience.
+Fried, mashed, roasted, shredded—they’ve never let me down, and they’re the closest thing I have to a life philosophy.

-Academically, I work at the intersection of economics, statistics, and storytelling—exploring how humans and markets respond to change, technology, and uncertainty.
+Academically, I work at the intersection of economics, statistics, and storytelling—exploring how humans and markets respond to change, uncertainty, and technology.

 ---